 Costa Blanca - Spain

-among English, German and Scandinavian tourists.
+among British, German and Scandinavian tourists.
 The economy of Costa Blanca is mainly based on tourism, and millions

 of tourist come to spend their holidays here.
 There is also a large number of pensioners that spend the winters in